oconnor-ryan/E2E2/README.md

   - Once the user accepts this password, the encrypted backup key is written into a file and put into the downloads folder.
   - When the user begins to recover an account, they must drop the encrypted file and the password-salt combination into the Recover Account form to retrieve their backup private key, authenticate with server, and login.
   - A new backup keypair is generated using the above steps after logging in.

-2. Implement user signatures for messages and key exchanges.
-Save public keys of users you chat with in order to verify that each message sent was sent by them (this way, you no longer need to attach a senderId to each message, it can be signed with a user's signing key).
-When first connecting to user, save their keys so that if it changes, you have the option to use their new signing key uploaded to the server.

-3. Delete messages and key exchanges once all users in a chat room receive all previous messages

-4. Implement remaining parts of Signal Protocol (Double Ratchet Algorithm and Sesame Algorithm for session handling)

 ## Project Structure